 Jimi Hendrix was thought to have used regular picks with a medium to heavy thickness.
-During the 1960s, the Fender celluloid picks were quite common and more than likely what he used when he wasn’t using his fingers.
+During the 1960s, the Fender celluloid picks were quite common.
+They are more than likely what he used when he wasn’t using his fingers

 Famous Guitar Players Picks

 Now that we know what factors a professional takes into account when choosing a pick, let’s take a look at some of the most popular brands and shapes.

 As you can see, there is no one-size-fits-all approach to guitar picks.
 Every player has their own favorites and reasons for them.
 Check out our guitar pick guide to help you find the one that will best suit you!